Recession risk - an early warning system

 CONCEPT

-Is a recession likely to happen soon?
-This dashboard is our forward-looking RADAR to answer the question.
-We scan for macroeconomic tail-risks using an early warning system monitoring structural shifts across: (1) US & EU Yield curve differentials (via US Treasury & German Bunds) and (2) US investment grade credit spread differentials (7-10Y minus 1-3Y) to spot early signs of market stress.
-We also track pure recession indicators such as (3) the Sahm rule (monitoring unemployment changes) plotted against the US NBER recession monitor, and (4) the NY Fed probability of recession based on US yield curve fluctuations.
+This dashboard is our forward-looking RADAR to see if a recession likely to happen soon.
+We monitor (1) the US vs EU Yield curve differentials (using Treasury & German Bunds) and (2) US investment grade spread differentials (7-10Y minus 1-3Y), but also (3) the Sahm rule (that monitors unemployment) vs US NBER recession monitor, and (4) the NY Fed probability of recession (which looks at US yield curve trends).

 CURRENT READINGS

-Indicators' underlying mechanics - when short-term yields exceed long-term yields, the yield curve inverts: historically, an inversion precedes a recession by 12-24 months and as soon as the inverted curve re-steepens above 0%, a recession is normally imminent.
-Note: The 10Y-3M spread is broadly considered a more accurate recession predictor than the 10Y-2Y.
-Yield curves predict a recession when they invert (the 10Y vs 3-month yields tends to be more reliable).
+Yield curve mechanics - when short-term yields exceed long-term yields, the yield curve inverts: historically, an inversion precedes a recession by 12-24 months and as soon as the inverted curve re-steepens above 0%, a recession is normally imminent.
+Yield curves predict a recession when they invert (the 10Y vs 3-month yield differential tends to be more reliable than the better known 10Y-2Y).

-The US UG spread curve differential works in a similar way.
+Credit spread differentials - The US IG curve works in a similar way.
 It is a lesser known, quirky but solid recession indicator: when longer term spreads pay the same as (or less than) shoter-term spreads, meaning that the spread differential goes flat or negative, a recession is priced-in by the market.